pauldewilson/Excel-Sheets-To-One-Column-Txt/README.md

 <br>
 164823

+(example end)

 There are two options when running the script:

 You can go `fast` which will rinse every single xlsx file within a folder.<br>
-This will open the file and iterate over each sheet whereby whatever is in A:A will function as the index (in the above example, country, Monaco) and will then output all the other columns within the sheet (in above example, region, continent, population etc).<br>
+This will open the file and iterate over each sheet whereby whatever is in column A will function as the main header 'index' (in the above example the index was country, Monaco) and will then output all the other columns within the sheet (in above example, region, continent, etc) as subheaders.<br>
 It outputs a .txt file named `xlsxname_sheetname.txt` where `xlsxname` is the name of the workbook and `sheetname` is the name of the worksheet.<br>
 Each worksheet gets its own textfile.